‘Destiny’: Xur’s Exotic Goods For April 28, Trespasser And Obsidian Mind Headline

 The Obsidian Mind helmet is a still must-have for Voidwalker Warlocks, especially in PVE.
 The “Insatiable” (Nova Bomb kills reduce Nova Bomb killdown) intrinsic perk will make your Warlock a Nova Bomb-chucking machine when combined with the optional perks of extra super energy from either grenade kills or Special Weapon kills.
 Pair this helmet with the Soul Rip class talent and Bad Juju’s “String of Curses” perk for even more supers.

 In addition to an average 93 percent T12 roll for Obsidian Mind, the needed “Inverse Shadow” perk is not present in the third column.
-This helmet will need to be re-rolled for a better stat and perk combination, but is still essential for Voidwalker Warlocks who don’t already have it.
+This helmet will need to be re-rolled for a better stat and perk combination but is still essential for Voidwalker Warlocks who don’t already have it.

 [Featured Image by Bungie]